Efficient Full-frequency GW Calculations using a Lanczos Method

 The main calculation parameters and required computation resources for these calculations are shown in Table~\ref{tab:runningtime}.
 Notably, only two computing nodes are required for Si$_{656}$H$_{300}$.
-For the largest system Si$_{1953}$H$_{604}$ with a diameter of around 4~nm, we used 20 nodes to accomplish the GW calculation.
-As shown in Fig.~\ref{fig:Si453H228_scaling}, we compared the running time for GW calculations of Si$_{453}$H$_{228}$ using different number of nodes.
-Since the most time-consuming step is matrix-matrix and matrix-vector multiplications, our method is suitable for acceleration with GPUs and also demonstrates reasonably good scaling with computation resources.
-With GPU-accelerated nodes, the speed-up factors are around 20.
+For the largest system, Si$_{1953}$H$_{604}$ with a diameter of around 4~nm, we used 20 nodes to accomplish the full-frequency GW calculation.
+The computational cost of our algorithm has a theoretical scaling of $O(N^4)$.
+In the benchmarks of silicon clusters, we observe a practical scaling of roughly $O(N^{2.3})$ for systems with less than 600 silicon atoms (see Section 4 of the Supplemental Material~\cite{supp} for a detailed analysis of the computational costs).
+As shown in Fig.~\ref{fig:Si453H228_scaling}, we compared the running time for full-frequency GW calculations of Si$_{453}$H$_{228}$ using different numbers of nodes.
+For our Lanczos-based method, the most time-consuming steps are matrix-matrix and matrix-vector multiplications, which are suitable for massive parallelization and acceleration with GPUs in heterogeneous supercomputers.
+Fig.~\ref{fig:Si453H228_scaling} demonstrates the reasonably good strong scaling with computation resources.
+When the calculations are accelerated with GPUs, the speed-up factors compared to CPU-only calculations are around 20.